About

 Mobilization Assistant

-Brig.
-Gen. Michael T. McGinley is the Mobilization Assistant to the Commander of the Air Force Research Laboratory, Wright-Patterson Air Force Base, Ohio.
-He plays a key role in directing the Air Force’s $3 billion science, technology, and innovation enterprise and an additional $3 billion in externally funded research and development across a 6,000-member workforce, pushing the boundaries of modern technology for warfighter needs.
-Brig.
-Gen. McGinley also created and leads the GigEagle Agile Talent Ecosystem Initiative – the Department of Defense’s first Joint, artificial intelligence-driven talent operations platform, designed to optimize whole-of-nation talent for Great Power Competition.
+Col. Brian J. Pearson is the Mobilization Assistant to the Commander of the Air Force Research Laboratory, Wright-Patterson Air Force Base, Ohio.
+He plays a key role in directing the Air Force’s $5 billion science, technology and innovation enterprise and an additional $1.4 billion in externally funded research and development across a 6,000-member government workforce, pushing the boundaries of modern technology for warfighter needs.
+He influences strategies leading to the discovery and development of technologies for future warfighter needs.

 Close Button